-At Stanford, I worked with Sebastian Thrun and Vladlen Koltun, though you might also catch me pushing to the Point Cloud Library and other Open Perception-affiliated projects.
-In my undergrad life at Berkeley, I worked on personal robotics with Pieter Abbeel: laundry folding, surgical knot tying, angering senators, and occasionally going viral for reasons I shouldn’t put on my CV.
-I’m a Google Hertz Fellow, an SAP Stanford Graduate Fellow, and an NSF Fellow.
+At Stanford, I worked with Sebastian Thrun and Vladlen Koltun, though you might have caught me pushing to the Point Cloud Library and other Open Perception-affiliated projects.
+In my undergrad life at Berkeley, I worked on personal robotics with Pieter Abbeel: laundry folding, surgical knot tying, angering senators, showing up in acclaimed documentaries, and occasionally going viral for reasons I shouldn’t put on my CV.
+I’m a Google Hertz Fellow, SAP Stanford Graduate Fellow, and NSF Fellow alumnus.

-When not working with robots, I like to pass the time by reviewing movies and arguing about them on The Spoiler Warning Podcast.
+When not programming robots or angering senators, I like to pass the time by writing about culture, reviewing movies and arguing about them on The Spoiler Warning Podcast.
 I’m also a fan of beer, scotch, coffee, sushi, dark comedy, David Foster Wallace, and most other things which define a snob.
 But I’m not a snob, I promise.
 Oh, and I love to travel.
-Okay, maybe I’m a little bit of a snob.
+Okay, maybe I’m a snob.

 Feel free to contact me at stephen __at__ cs.stanford.edu.
 If you don’t hear back from me within a day or two, you should try again; I’m absentminded, but I almost always cave in to harassment.